draivin/hsnips/README.md

 The flags field is a sequence of characters which modify the behavior of the snippet, the available flags are the following:

-- `A`: automatic snippet expansion, usually when typing snippets you have to press `tab` to trigger the snippet, with the `A` flag the snippet will trigger on its own, it is specially useful for regex snippets.
+- `A`: Automatic snippet expansion - Usually snippets are activated when the `tab` key is pressed, with the `A` flag snippets will activate as soon as their trigger matches, it is specially useful for regex snippets.

+- `i`: In-word expansion - By default, a snippet trigger will only match when the trigger is preceded by whitespace characters.
+A snippet with this option is triggered regardless of the preceding character, for example, a snippet can be triggered in the middle of a word.

+- `w`: Word boundary - With this option the snippet trigger will match when the trigger is a word boundary character.
+Use this option, for example, to permit expansion where the trigger follows punctuation without expanding suffixes of larger words.

 ### Snippet body
 The body is the text that will replace the trigger when the snippet is expanded, as in usual